ndkhaivn/orbiscrm/pages/Orbis /add_remove_page.md

 {% include image.html file="adding_removing.png" %}

 ## 1. Add
-* Click【Add Page】button to add a new page to your form.(Specify the page title){% include image.html file="add_page.png" %}
+* Click【Add Page】button to add a new page to your form.(Specify the page title)

+## 2. Edit
+* Hover over the Page and Click【Edit】button to edit the page in the form.

-## 2. Remove
+## 3. Remove
-* Hover over the Page and Click【Delete】button to remove the page from the form.  {% include image.html file="remove_page.png" %} button
+* Hover over the Page and Click【Remove】button to remove the page in the form.